-But quite possibly the most important option to consider is the part of the trimmer that actually trims - the head.
-There are different kinds of trimmer heads, and they can make or break your trimming experience.
+But quite possibly the most important option to consider is the part of the trimmer that actually trims: the head.
+There are different kinds of string trimmer heads, and they can make or break your yard work experience.

-Pros: You have more control over how much line you are using.
+Pros of bump feed systems: You have more control over how much line you use.
 The bump feed is a more simplified method of string advancement.
 If it stops working, you can make repairs quickly and easily.

-Many trimmer models are designed with automatic feed systems.
-Similar to Bump Feed Systems, Auto feed systems use a line spooling motor, with no effort required while the trimmer is in use.
+Many trimmers use automatic feed systems.
+Similar to bump feed systems, auto feed systems use a line-spooling motor, with no effort required while the trimmer is in use.

-Pros: You can take the attention away from your line, and put it right where your property line and your neighborʼs award-winning azaleas meet.
+Pros of auto feed systems: You can take the attention away from your line and put it right where your property line and your neighborʼs award-winning azaleas meet.
 Since you don't have to tap the head on the ground, you can finish trimming faster.

-Cons: As with any machine with an excess of moving parts, the motor may malfunction at some point.
+Cons of auto feed systems: As with any machine that has moving parts, the motor may malfunction at some point.
 If the motor still works but it doesn't feed line properly, you may spend your trimming time fixing a line nightmare.
 Repairing or replacing the line spool motor on the automatic feed may be more of a headache than replacing the trimmer.

-Fixed head systems use individual lengths of line that are loaded or threaded into the trimmer one at a time, as needed.
-This avoids some of the hassle of winding line onto trimmer heads, and makes the overall process of dealing with trimmer line less cumbersome.
+Fixed head systems use individual lengths of line that are loaded or threaded into the trimmer one at a time as needed.
+This avoids some of the hassles of winding line onto trimmer heads and makes the overall process of dealing with trimmer line less cumbersome.

-Pros: Fixed head systems tend to be more popular with larger, more commercial trimmers that use, thick, tougher string.
+Pros of fixed head systems: Fixed head systems tend to be best suited to larger, more commercial trimmers that use, thick, tougher string.
 The increased diameter line decreases wear and breaks, making pauses between work fewer and further between.

-Cons: The trimmer must be stopped each time line needs to be replaced.
+Cons of fixed head systems: The trimmer must be stopped each time the line needs to be replaced.